dilawar/PlotDigitizer/README.md

 1. Remove all the text from the image.
 Only axis and plot should be left.

-This is from MacFadden and Koshland, PNAS 1990.
+For example, following image is from MacFadden and Koshland, PNAS 1990.
 ![](./figures/original.png)

 It should be trimmed.
-Ideally you should also remove the top border.
-You can use `gimp` or `imagemagick` or any other tool for cropping.
+Remove the top border.
+You can use `gimp` or `imagemagick` or `gthumb` or any other tool for cropping.

 ![](./figures/trimmed.png)